Angelo Cappello

-Angelo Santo Cappello (born 27 January 2002) is a Belizean professional footballer who plays as a left winger for National League club FC Halifax Town and the Belize national team.
+Angelo Santo Cappello (born 27 January 2002) is a Belizean professional footballer who plays as a left winger for club Torquay United and the Belize national team.

 Club career

 Born in Belize, Cappello moved to the United Kingdom with his family at the age of 11.
 In August 2020, he signed a professional contract with Premier League club Sheffield United.

 On 11 March 2022, Cappello joined National League North side Blyth Spartans on loan for the remainder of the 2021–22 season.
 On 22 July 2022, he signed for National League side FC Halifax Town after he was released by Sheffield United.

+On 5 September 2026, Cappello joined National League South club Torquay United.

 International career

 Cappello has represented Belize at youth international level.
 In November 2018, he received his first call-up to the Belize national team for 2019–20 CONCACAF Nations League qualifying match against Puerto Rico.
 On 25 March 2021, he made his senior debut for Belize in a 2–0 loss to Haiti.